Month End Sale Limited Time 60% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: 2493360325

 Discussion 0

-How should the project manager reply?
+How should the project manager ensure that these changes are managed effectively?

 Options: